elijah-bennett0/elijah-bennett0/README.md

 - **2017–2019** — Shifted into Python and Bash; explored system internals and began learning C and low-level concepts.
 - **High School Years** — Focused heavily on Python development and cybersecurity; participated in CTFs including Hack The Box and picoCTF.
 Began exploring reverse engineering and exploitation fundamentals.
 - **2020–2022** — Expanded into Assembly, C, and security-oriented tooling.
 Built early automation utilities and experimented with exploit workflows.
 - **2023–2025** — Earned CompTIA A+, Network+, Security+, PenTest+, and CCNA.
-Developed deeper interest in reverse engineering and exploitation automation.
+Developed deeper interest in reverse engineering and exploit development.
 - **Present** — Working with tools like Ghidra, angr, pyelftools, pwntools, GEF/GDB, and custom Python/C/Assembly scripts to build reversing and exploitation automation tools.
 - **Future Direction** — Advancing toward exploit development, low-level security engineering, and long-term specialization as a capabilities development specialist.